 Good topics for essays are: goals and aspirations, how to help the environment, safe driving habits (such as no texting and driving), and where do you see yourself in 20 years.
 Just having these few essays in their pocket will be super helpful in the whole process because they can be tweaked and used more than once.

 There will be more and more writing in high school, so this is good practice.
 Also, many colleges require an essay on their application, so these could be used again for that.

 Set up a calendar for college related items.

 This can be a dedicated calendar for scholarship due dates (pretend that they are actually due earlier than actual date, so they are never late) and also test dates like the ACT and SAT.
 Eventually, in high school, due dates for applications can also be added.
 There are many due dates, so a calendar dedicated to just college can be super helpful.

 This is a lot!!!

 Do not try to do this all at once!
 Middle school lasts three years, so give yourself grace.
 Try one thing at a time.
 Get to know your child as they mature and grow into young adults.
 The main thing is to keep the lines of communication open with your child so that all of this planning and prep work is done together.

 It’s too much for any one person.
 Get on the same page as your spouse, significant other, or ex– or as close as possible because it is your kid’s future that is important right now.
 There will be times that you don’t work on any of this because you are busy and have a life.
 When you can, take baby steps into this whole process, the chances of middle school success will increase.
 It is a really exciting and fun time for all!

-Have you read Mel’s book?
+Have you read my book?
 It helps with the whole process of college and life prep.
-It really is applicable to all teens!
+It really is applicable to all teens, and starting these conversations now before high school would be such a head start!
 Here is a link to a blog post that goes with the book.